st-lu/StackOverflowLite/README.md

 By definition, the Repository Design Pattern is a structural pattern that provides an abstraction layer between the application logic and the database.
 It allows the application to interact with the data source while decoupling the data access logic from the business logic.

 In our StackOverflowLite application, the flow is as follows: Controller -> Service -> Repository -> Database, thus the Repository acts as an intermediary between the app and our database.
 The Controller only handles the requests.
 The Service doesn't have to know how to fetch the data; the Service only knows HOW to use it and return it.
 It is the job of the Repository to retrieve the data.
+All the Repositories included in the project can be found here: https://github.com/st-lu/StackOverflowLite/tree/main/StackOverflowLiteSolution/Repositories.
 There are quite a few upsides to this design choice:
 - **Abstraction**: The repository hides the complexity of database interactions, such as SQL queries or ORM specifics.
 - **Flexibility**: Databases can be switched (e.g., from SQL to NoSQL) with minimal impact on the rest of the application.
 - **Reusability**: Common data access methods (such as CRUD operations) can be shared across services.